ycao860408/AI_code/ReadMeforSearch.txt

 4|123 g=9   h=3
 4321  g=12  h=0

 That is all about how to run the code.
-Thank you for your hardworking.
+Thank you .

-Best

-Yue